 Compliant Kubernetes as a managed service

 Compliant Kubernetes is developed primarily by Elastisys, a Swedish company with a mission to accelerate innovation in regulated businesses using cloud-native technology.
-As part of their overall managed service offering, which includes platform services such as databases and message queues, Elastisys also offers a managed Compliant Kubernetes service on top of the compliant cloud providers shown in the image above.
+As part of the overall managed service offering, which includes platform services such as databases and message queues, Elastisys also offers a managed Compliant Kubernetes service on top of the compliant cloud providers shown in the image above.
 This lets customers choose cloud providers under either US or EU jurisdiction, a key requirement for GDPR compliance now after the Schrems 2 ruling.
 The managed service offering includes 24/7 support and enterprise-grade SLAs.

 Let’s compare the platforms based on requirements placed upon regulated industries by common laws and standards like GDPR, PCI-DSS, HIPAA, ISO-27001, SOC-2 etc.